NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

 When writing job scripts, you should specify to use the job queue with the shortest maximum wallclock time that is more than your job's maximum time.
 Similarly to setting appropriate resource limits (as mentioned above), this helps to avoid inefficiency in the job allocation system.
 When specifying the job queue to use using `#SBATCH --partition`, do not put spaces in the queue name (eg. use `24hour`, not `24 hour`).

 ??? example
-    If you had a job that you know won't run for more than 60 hours (eg. it previously ran for 52:35:23) and only requires 3 nodes (eg. it requires 80 tasks/cores), then in your job script you could specify (as a minimum) something like:
+    **Minimal job script**: If you had a job that you know won't run for more than 60 hours (eg. it previously ran for 52:35:23) and only requires 80 tasks/cores (ie. a minimum of 3 nodes), then in your job script you could specify (as a minimum) something like:

     ```
     #!/bin/bash